AntonZimyanin/carComparLaravel/README.md

 # TODO:
+    - redis model -
+    - fix model of communiction kb and search -
+    - car in the memory?

         //TODO: create logic for back to previous page : create new func or change logic for current func
-        - create sort by price or other property -
+        - create sort by price or other property +
-        - fix search (bmw) -
+        - fix search (bmw) +

         - change price buidl filter +
         - change forget message id logic +